Majd al-Krum

 The town was a fief called Mergelcolon under the Crusaders in the 12th and 13th centuries and was recorded as a sizable village under Ottoman rule in the 16th century.
-In the late 18th century, the inhabitants were allied with local sheikh Zahir al-Umar and his family, under whom Majd al-Krum was a locally-garrisoned and fortified village with towers.
+In the late 18th century, the inhabitants were allied with local sheikh Daher al-Umar and his family, under whom Majd al-Krum was a locally-garrisoned and fortified village with towers.
 Its walls were demolished by the Ottoman governor Ahmad Pasha al-Jazzar after he captured the village in 1776.

 By the late 19th century, the village consisted of three quarters, each with its own sheikh.
 Majd al-Krum surrendered to Israel during the 1948 war, not long after which several of its residents were executed.
-Many of its inhabitants became refugees in Lebanon, while most remained and joined by refugees from the nearby villages of Sha'ab and Birwa.
+Many of its inhabitants became Palestinian refugees in Lebanon, while most remained and were joined by refugees from the nearby villages of Sha'ab and Birwa.
 It became a local council in 1964.
 Over two-thirds of its lands were expropriated by the state between 1949 and 1976.
 Its main economic activities are agriculture, quarrying, food processing and workshops.